AlexCue987/talking-the-talk/konkurrensy/flaky-tests-because-mockkStatic/README.md

-## When Mocking Static Functions Causes Flake Tests
+## When Mocking Static Functions Causes Tests to Fail Intermittently

 ### The Problem